cfinegan/CS5130-WebChess/README.md

 	- `valid-moves`, `check?`, etc., shouldn't need a reference to a `rules` object.
 	- en-passant being an optional rule should be a special case if that's what we want.
 	- clean up `valid-moves` to be more readable.
+- Undo requests should include what board state the requesting client *thinks* the game is in
+  - The server should respond reasonably if a stale client requests an undo for a board state that has already been surpassed.